 - You can have a prolonged break for lunch, as long as 2 hours after the continuous studying from morning

-- Once you are done with your break, you can start off from 3.30-4pm until 6.30-7pm.
-Here you can catch up on topics which are easy and quick to grasp.
+- Once you are done with your break, you can start off from 3.30-4 pm until 6.30-7 pm.
+Here you can catch up on topics that are easy and quick to grasp.
 Or can solve some previous years’ papers, creating the exact exam scenario and solving papers.
-In a day, try to solve atleast 90 MCQs under the stipulated time
+In a day, try to solve at least 90 MCQs under the stipulated time

 - After this, you can have your dinner and get back to studying for the next 2 hours.
 Here you can study the easy topics, take a 10-minute break

 - Once done with the break, you are going to study for the last 2 hours of the day.
-This slot will comprise of easiest topics, revisions, activities involving fewer efforts.
+This slot will comprise the easiest topics, revisions, activities involving fewer efforts.

-- Last and most important tip is that one must catch up on some sound sleep, your brain needs equal time to rest and prepare for the next day.
+- The last and most important tip is that one must catch up on some sound sleep, your brain needs equal time to rest and prepare for the next day.

-- Don’t let activities such as social media browsing, friends, and other extracurriculars divide your attention.
-Remind yourself of your dream medical college, perfect NEET score and work towards it.
+- Don’t let activities such as social media browsing, friends, and other extra-curricular divides your attention.
+Remind yourself of your dream medical college, perfect NEET score, and work towards it.